computationalgeography/lue/source/framework/doc/framework.md

-lue::multiply | Return the result of multiplying something with a partitioned array lue::none | Return whether a partitioned array contains no elements that evaluate to true lue::sum | Return the result of summing the elements in a partitioned array lue::uniform_real | Fill a partitioned array in-place with a uniform random value lue::unique | Return the unique values in a partitioned array lue::unique_id | Fill a partitioned array in-place with unique IDs
+lue::multiply | Return the result of multiplying something with a partitioned array lue::none | Return whether a partitioned array contains no elements that evaluate to true lue::sum | Return the result of summing the elements in a partitioned array lue::uniform | Fill a partitioned array in-place with a uniform random value lue::unique | Return the unique values in a partitioned array lue::unique_id | Fill a partitioned array in-place with unique IDs